 Start Blogging Right Away

 Casie Gillette: During the pandemic, people are more often online.
 We know people are consuming digital media, especially on their phones at an increased rate. you should have started blogging like 10 years ago.
 On the YouTube channel, people are making millions of dollars doing dumb things.
-It’s not that hard to start blogging now.
+It’s not that hard to start business guest posting now.

 Maxwell Ivey: Even before COVID, blogging was not only a great way to create content.
 It was also very beneficial to our mental and emotional well-being.
 I tell people if you are an author or a singer or a filmmaker when things aren’t going your way, you write, you say, and you make movies.

 Maddy Osman: I work a lot in the WordPress world.
 Until this year, WordPress powered, somewhere around 33% of the internet and now it is like 39.3%.
 That is because so many people have been building websites, starting new projects during the pandemic.
 It is important to sort of talk about how we’re in a pandemic.
 When it comes to mental health, it’s hard to be productive when you are stressed out.
 And this is a very stressful time.